LeiyJames/QA-Testing-Projects/README.md

 ---
 ## 🤖 Automation Testing - The Code Samurai 🏯⚔️
 "If something can be automated, it shall be automated!"
 This section contains scripts and frameworks for automating repetitive testing tasks.
-Whether it's Selenium, Cypress, or Playwright, I wield automation like a samurai wields a katana!
+Whether it's Selenium, or Playwright, I wield automation like a samurai wields a katana!

 ✅ Selenium WebDriver for UI automation <br>
 ✅ Playwright for modern web testing <br>